 Great food is first about the quality of the ingredients and then what you do with them in the kitchen.
 But the pleasure derived from a dish or meal is enhanced by experiences, stories, history, culture or anything that else that enriches our understanding and appreciation of what we’re eating.
 From here on, when I eat a bowl of potato leek soup or a delicious baked Idaho potato, I’ll think about Eastern Idaho’s breathtaking landscape, warm days, cool nights, great friends, and an unforgettable trip.

-Here’s the recipe for potato leek soup with frizzled leeks.
-I hope you’ll make this and come back to leave a comment and let me know what you think.
+Here’s the potato leek soup recipe.
+If you make this, I hope you’ll come back to leave a star rating and a comment.
+I’d love to know what you think.

-A simple elegant soup made with just two ingredients, potatoes and leeks.
+A simple elegant delicious soup made by boiling potatoes and leeks in salted water.

 - Prep Time: 15 mins